Quantum chaos and pole skipping in two-dimensional conformal perturbation theory: Introduction

-Since the retarded Green's function is much easier to compute than an OTOC, the observation that skipped poles seem related to the chaos exponents suggests that the skipped poles themselves can be used as a proxy for the chaos exponents.
-Whether or not this is the case, however, depends on whether the connection between skipped poles and chaos exponents holds away from holographic theories.
-For example, as suggested in~\cite{Choi:2020tdj}, one might expect from the holographic results that~$-i\omega_*$ and~$\omega_*/k_*$ merely give the stress-tensor contribution to the Lyapunov exponent and butterfly velocity.
+Whether or not this matching between skipped poles and chaos is universal, however, depends on whether the connection between skipped poles and chaos exponents holds away from holographic theories.
+For example, as suggested in~\cite{Choi:2020tdj}, one might expect from the holographic results that~$-i\omega_*$ and~$\omega_*/k_*$ merely give the stress-tensor contribution to the Lyapunov exponent and butterfly velocity\footnote{For this reason, we will therefore refer to~$\omega_*/k_*$ as a ``pole-skipping velocity''~$v_\mathrm{PS}$ to differentiate it from the genuine butterfly velocity~$v_\text{B}$ defined by the OTOC.}.
 It is therefore desirable to explore the connection between skipped poles and Lyapunov exponents away from holography (and away from conformality).

-The purpose of this paper is to take a first step in this direction by computing the skipped poles of a two-dimensional CFT perturbed by a relevant scalar deformation with holomorphic conformal weight~$h \in (0,1)$.
-While it is relatively straightforward to obtain the perturbation to the retarded Green's function using conformal perturbation theory, the result is a formal expression containing ill-defined, singular integrals.
-One of the main contributions of this paper is to explain how to interpret the ill-defined expressions distributionally, in order to ultimately obtain explicit results for the perturbation to the retarded Green's function.
-Using our results, we obtain explicit results for the Euclidean Green's function for all~$h \in (0,1)$, and for the perturbation to the skipped poles when~$h = 1/2$ and~$h = 1$.
+The purpose of this paper is to take a first step in this direction by computing the skipped poles of a two-dimensional conformal field theory (CFT) perturbed by a relevant scalar deformation with holomorphic conformal weight~$h \in (0,1)$.
+While the leading-order perturbation to the retarded Green's function and skipped poles can be obtained using Ward identities, as we demonstrate in Section~\ref{sec:Ward}, proceeding to higher orders using conformal perturbation theory introduces formal expressions containing ill-defined, singular integrals.
+One of the main contributions of this paper is to explain how to interpret the ill-defined expressions distributionally, demonstrating that an explicit calculation of the integrals appearing at leading order reproduces the leading singular behavior of the results obtained from Ward identities.
+Specifically, we use conformal perturbation theory to obtain explicit results for the Euclidean Green's function for all~$h \in (0,1)$, and for the perturbation to the skipped poles when~$h = 1/2$ and~$h = 1$.